Noctem/Monocle/README.md

 See [LICENSE](LICENSE).

 This project is based on the coroutines branch of [pokeminer](https://github.com/modrzew/pokeminer/tree/coroutines) (now discontinued). *Pokeminer* was originally based on an early version of [PokemonGo-Map](https://github.com/AHAAAAAAA/PokemonGo-Map), but no longer shares any code with it.
-It uses my [pogo_async](https://github.com/Noctem/pgoapi), my fork of pgoapi which uses *aiohttp* for asynchronous network requests.
+It uses [aiopogo](https://github.com/Noctem/aiopogo), my fork of pgoapi which uses *aiohttp* for asynchronous network requests.

 The [excellent image](https://darkestnight.deviantart.com/art/A-Distinguished-Pokeman-208009200) near the top of this README was painted by [darkestnight](https://darkestnight.deviantart.com/).